 Launch →Live walkthrough of the Deterministic Document Review Protocol.
 Auditable, cryptographically hashed document analysis infrastructure.

-View →The live experiment dashboard and run history for the Δ-Variable MARL study.
+View →The live experiment dashboard and run history for the interrogative emergence MARL study.
 All 75 confirmatory runs logged.

 The repositories are open for exploration, critique, and extension.
 Researchers, engineers, and theorists are invited to experiment, fork, challenge assumptions, or propose new mechanisms.